icecube/flarestack/.github/CONTRIBUTING.md

 # Contributing to _flarestack_

-Since _flarestack_ is an open-source software project, *anyone* can contribute it.
+Since _flarestack_ is a free and open-source software project, *anyone* can contribute it.
 You simply need to create a fork of the repository, commit your changes, and then make a pull request.

-If you are a member of the IceCube collaboration, you can also ask for permission to commit changes directly to the master branch.
+If you are a member of the IceCube collaboration, you can also ask for permission to merge directly to the master branch.

 In either case, we have a few general guidelines that are helpful for keeping things organised: